-Dalplex is proud to offer a weekly women's only swim in the pool.
+Dalplex is proud to offer a weekly women's only swim in the pool during the academic year.
 During these swim times, lane swimming will be available, as well as free basic water survival instruction provided by female volunteers with the Dal/Kings Swim Society.

 Cost and restrictions